 - Cyprus – The most common type of trust in Cyprus is the international trust which has a period of 100 years from the date of creation.
 The income and assets of offshore trusts are non-taxable in this jurisdiction.

 Protect your wealth for your loved ones and for future generations.
-You can contact us and speak to our financial advisor regarding offshore trust costs depending on your specific needs and the jurisdiction you choose.
+You can contact us and speak to our financial adviser regarding offshore trust costs depending on your specific needs and the jurisdiction you choose.

 There are several benefits you can receive through an offshore trust.
 Offshore trusts have become quite popular as they provide more attractive benefits and low or zero tax benefits.
 One of the best ways you can protect your assets is by transferring it to an offshore trust.